Monitoring in Ireland

 The RPII results are compiled from around 2,000 samples every year that are mostly taken at fixed locations.

 The most recent monitoring data is available through this link and the data is updated on an on-going basis.
+The Radioactivity Monitoring of the Irish Environment 2014-2015 report showed radiation levels across air, food, drinking water and marine sources to all be within safe limits.
+The full report can be accessed here.

 Met Éireann, local authorities and the Defence Forces all help in maintaining the permanent radiation monitoring stations around the country.
 Radiation levels are monitored on a 24 hour basis and any spike in the levels triggers an alarm which alerts the EPA/RPII.